MIYP Stories of Change

-Nothing about us, without us.
+“Nothing about us, without us”.
 A strong motto which resonates in so many situations depending on the meaning you give to it.
 Ever wondered who is ‘us’?
-For CHOICE, it has always been about young people.
-CHOICE passionately believes that policies and programs can only be more effective and impactful if we include youth all the way: from planning and designing to implementation and research.
-As the Get Up Speak Out and Yes I Do programs come to close after 5 glorious years, at CHOICE, we continue to strengthen our work and impact by reflecting on previous programmes and looking forward to the future.
+For CHOICE for Youth & Sexuality, it has always been about young people.
+CHOICE passionately believes that policies and programs can only be more effective and impactful if we include youth in every step: from planning and designing to implementation and research.
+Here, we showcase and celebrate our successes and learning from our work in 4 specific programs, spanning across 10 incredible years; Get Up Speak Out (GUSO), Yes I Do (YID), Right Here Right Now 2 (RHRN2) and Power to You(th).
+Whilst these programs are coming to a close, we at CHOICE continue to strengthen our work and impact by reflecting on previous programs and looking forward to the future.

 Scroll down to discover